Leonie Vaas fashioned her country’s taste for tea into a valuable tool for sustainability.

 “Our ultimate target of PET bottle recycled polyester fabrics is to protect the life below water while supporting our customers to be more responsible by wearing recycled polyester garments,” she says.

 Hayleys maintains a 20-acre green belt and protects an eight-acre wetland zone that it plans to convert to a biodiversity park, and about two thirds of the energy it consumes is from renewable sources, said Vaas.

 It was the first textile firm in Sri Lanka to sign up to the Science Based Targets initiative, and it was selected as a member of the country’s climate emergency task force.

 Vaas said the company’s sustainability work touches on several SDGs - SDG 9, industry, innovation and infrastructure; SDG 13, climate action; SDG 14, life below water; and SDG 15, life on land.

-It uses its work to help spread the message as well, he said.
+It uses its work to help spread the message as well, she said.

-“My company being one of the leading innovative fabric suppliers in the global market allows us to approach prominent clothing brands who are very keen on sustainability,” he says.
+“My company being one of the leading innovative fabric suppliers in the global market allows us to approach prominent clothing brands who are very keen on sustainability,” she says.